elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 ## Handling Events

-To get our buttons working, we'll need to import on more package.
-We already have our HTML elements and attributes, and we'll need to import `Html.Events` to get our buttons working.
+To get our buttons working, we'll need to add another import at the top of our `Main.elm` file.
+We already have our HTML elements and attributes, and we'll need to import `Html.Events` to handle events.
 More specifically, we just want to import the `onClick` function for our buttons:

 ```elm
 import Html exposing (..)